All Episodes

 And this refers to the fact that the rate of rise of global mean surface temperature has paused, if you like to think of it that way, or certainly slowed down in the 2000s.

-And that's clearly over at the end of 2013 and it didn't actually cool, but it does relate
+That's clearly over at the end of 2013, and it didn't actually cool, but it does relate very much to the starting point of where you pick that up from.

-And the place that it's usually picked up from is the big 1997-1998 El Nino event.
+And the place that it's usually picked up from is the big 1997-1998 El Niño event.

 That's the biggest one up until now that we have on record.

-maybe there hasn't been that much warming, but you don't have to go back very far.
+But you don't have to go back very far.

-If you just compare with the 1990s, then the 2000s as a whole were substantially warmer than the 1990s, and the 1990s were substantially warmer than the 1980s.
+If you just compare with the 1990s, then the 2000s as a whole were substantially warmer than the 1990s.

 And so this does relate to, I suppose, what you might call decadal variability.